 Note: You can select Add All to have all zones appear in the zone field, and then remove a zone by selecting the X for a zone.
-You can also delete zones by placing your curtion entry from the Scheduled Audio menu is selected, this field is not required.
+You can also delete zones by placing your cursor in the Zones field and pressing the tion entry from the Scheduled Audio menu is selected, this field is not required.